Loading...

 My alma maters include San Diego State University (Bachelor of Science in Accounting) and the University of Chicago (Master’s Degree in Business Administration with a concentration in Marketing and Operations Management).
 In addition to studying Mandarin Chinese at Beijing University, I also attended summer school at both Yale University (courses in Mandarin Chinese Language and Computer Science) and Harvard University (courses in Fiction Writing and Script Writing).

-I have won numerous awards for my books including the International Book Awards, the President’s Book Awards, and have been a recipient of the “Educational Book of the Year” award as presented by the Book Publishers Association of Alberta.
-I have also been a winner or finalist at the Ben Franklin Book Awards, the Global eBook Awards, the Beverly Hills Book Awards, the IPPY Awards, the USA Book News “Best Book Awards,” and the Foreword magazine Book of the Year Awards.
+I have won numerous awards including the International Book Awards, the President's Book Awards, and have been a recipient of the "Educational Book of the Year" award from the Book Publishers Association of Alberta.
+I have also been a winner or finalist at the Ben Franklin Book Awards, the Global eBook Awards, the Beverly Hills Book Awards, the IPPY Awards, and the Foreword magazine Book of the Year Awards.

-I have concrete plans for the completion of another dozen books with an equal blend of fiction and nonfiction.
+I have concrete plans to write another dozen books with an equal blend of fiction and nonfiction.
 I will gravitate toward topics that pique my interest.
 Whether fiction or nonfiction, I will continue to write in the belief that there will always be a place for books that inspire, enlighten, and enrich.